Núria Añó: Work

 La mirada del fill (2012) is a novel about adoption, classic ballet dancers, and generational troubles between mothers and daughters.
 "Apparently understood facts, that the novel reveals at the right time, give the impression of reading a story written by scales, in which events overlap until they form a general panorama."
-It was published in 2012.
+They published it in 2012.

-El salon de los artistas exiliados en California (2020) (The Salon of Exiled Artists in California, 2020) is a biography on Jewish screenwriter Salka Viertel and results from three years of an extensive research that "gives always the voice and the word to Salka Viertel."
+The Salon of Exiled Artists in California (2020) is a biography on Jewish screenwriter Salka Viertel that "gives always the voice and the word to Salka Viertel."
 This book is about the Berlin of the 1920s and the transition from silent to spoken film in Hollywood; the rise of Hitler and what it meant for the Jewish condition.
 Also, the exile of many European artists because of the Second World War, the Cold War and the witch-hunt against communism; an in-depth account of many well-known and famous personalities and their interpersonal relationships.
 Although Salka Viertel was an important figure in the exile, "very little has been written about her, so Núria Añó's book is a corrective."

-Her work, which includes novels, short stories and essays, has been published and translated into Spanish, French, English, Italian, German, Polish, Chinese, Latvian, Portuguese, Dutch, Greek, Arabic or Romanian as well.
+They translated her work, which includes novels, short stories and essays, into Spanish, French, English, Italian, German, Polish, Chinese, Latvian, Portuguese, Dutch, Greek, Arabic or Romanian as well.

 Style

-According to several academic journals of literature, Añó's work is considered "one of the big promises of the contemporary narrative for Catalan Literature."
+International literary journals consider Añó as one of the important contemporary authors in Catalan Literature.

-Her writing style is very ambitious and risky, the author delves into the exploration of the contemporary individual, it focuses on the psychology of her characters, generally antiheroes avoiding Manichaeism.
+Her writing style is very ambitious and risky, the author delves into the exploration of the contemporary individual, it focuses on the psychology of her characters, antiheroes avoiding Manichaeism.
 "The characters are the most important" in her books, "much more than the topic", due to "an introspection, a reflection, not sentimental, but feminine".
 Although her novels cover a multitude of topics, treat actual and socially relevant problems, injustices and poor communication between people.
 Frequently, the core of her stories remains unexplained, and Núria Añó asks the reader to discover the "deeper meaning" and to become involved in the events presented.

 Awards

 In 1996, she was awarded the 18th City of Almenara Joan Fuster Prize for Fiction.
 In 2016, she was distinguished by the culture association Nuoren Voiman Liitto in Sysmä, Finland.
 Later, she won a grant at the Shanghai Writing Program, in Shanghai, China.
 In 2017, she was distinguished by the Baltic Centre for Writers and Translators in Visby, Sweden.
 Late in the fall, by International Writer's and Translators' Center of Rhodes in Greece.
-In 2018, she was selected for the residency Krakow UNESCO City of Literature in Poland and she won the fourth international writing award 2018 Shanghai Get-Together.
+In 2018, she was selected for the residency Kraków UNESCO City of Literature in Poland and she won the fourth international writing award 2018 Shanghai Get-Together.
 In 2019, she was distinguished by IWTH in Ventspils, Latvia, and in 2020, with the International Writing Program in Beijing, China.